SeaweedbrainCY/galera_cluster_healthcheck/README.md

        NODE_NAME: <REPLACE_ME> # required.
 Used to identify the node in the alert message
        CLUSTER_MIN_SIZE: <REPLACE_ME> # required.
 Minimum number of nodes in the cluster, used to determine if the cluster is in a degraded state
        WEBHOOK_URL: <REPLACE_ME> # required.
 Discord webhook URL for notifications
+       ROLE_TO_MENTION: <REPLACE_ME> # option.
+Discord role ID to mention in the alert message.
+If not provided, no role will be mentioned

     volumes:
       - ./docker_logs:/app/logs
     restart: always